threefoldtech/home/wiki/specs/blockchain_ui_3_7/chat_bot_widget.md

     "description": 'please sign your request',
     "content": 'somethign to sign',
-    "show_content": false, //if we should show what we sign "
+    "show_content": false, //if we should show what we sign "account_name": ""      //if not the current active one, so can choose another one }
-}
 ```

 - returns the signed content with private key of user
-- also returns the public key used (which format?)
+- also returns the public key
-- check how we can use this to do generic signing for calling transactions on e.g. a cosmos chain, need to make sure we support the right signing mechanisms
+- will use the current active account

 ## encrypt